natea/fixcity/README.txt

 The canonical source code is at http://github.com/slinkp/fixcity

-The project wiki and bug tracker live at http://projects.openplans.org/fixcity
+The project wiki is at https://projects.openplans.org/fixcity/wiki and the bug tracker is at https://projects.openplans.org/fixcity/report

 What's In a Name?
 =================